softwareconstruction240/softwareconstruction/instruction/introduction/introduction.md

 ![StackOverflow Survey](javaStackOverflowSurvey.png)

 In order to properly learn Java, you will need to reference selected chapters of the book `Core Java for the Impatient`.
 This book is available for free on the Safari Books collection available through the Harold B. Lee Library.
-You can also reference the many resources available on the web for mastering the different concepts found in the Java programming languages.
+You can also reference the many resources available on the web for mastering the different concepts found in the Java programming language.

 ![Java for the Impatient](CoreJavaForTheImpatient3rdEdition.jpg)